Travelling to & around Turku

 The only thing easier than getting to Turku is getting around once you’re here.
 The city has bike-friendly paths, a stress-free public transportation system, and even water buses in the summertime.
 Turku is also is incredibly compact, so it`s easy to walk around the city.

-If electric bike is more your thing, you can rent one from 10bikes or Carfield Bike Rental.
+If an electric bike is more your thing, you can rent one from 10bikes or Carfield Bike Rental.

 Föli maintains a first-rate bus network.
 Just like their bikes, Föli buses are bright yellow and affordable.
 A single adult ticket costs €3 and it’s valid for two hours.
 If you would like even more flexibility, you can purchase a one-day ticket or a multi-day pass.